ddbj/www/_ddbj/representative-sequence-e.md

   </tbody>
 </table>

 Since observed identical sequences are three types, it would be possible for the publication of this study to submit only three representative sequence data to DDBJ.
 However, if so, it would be difficult for users to understand what kind of samples were used for this study.
 Therefore, it is strongly recommended to submit five representative data (There are 6 patterns; i.e. 3 haplotypes x 2 countries, but haplotype C is not observed in Japan.) to DDBJ in following descriptions for source features, respectively.
+Furthermore, when observing at the passage of time, you may like to consider about the /collection_date qualifier as well.

 <pre>    <a href="/ddbj/features-e.html#source">source</a>        1..365
                   /<a href="/ddbj/qualifiers-e.html#country">country</a>="<span style="color:red">Japan</span>"